 2.CDC / SBA 504 Loans: You can combine this loan from a nonprofit CDC with a loan from the bank to create a better interest rate for up to $20,000,000.
 If you’re looking to buy or build facilities or you need heavy equipment, then you might want to use this loan.

-CDC / SBA 504 Loans checklist: You need to obtain a 680+ credit score, and you’ll need a 10 percent down payment for the loan.
+So you need to have a 680+ credit score.
+And you’ll need a 10 percent down payment for the loan.
 Also, you’re going to need to meet the job creation or public policy requirement goals.
 Your real estate has to be at least 51 percent owner occupied.

 Get streamline funding up to $500,000 in working capital to promote small businesses giving you the ability to export activities.
-You’ll have terms up to seven years.
+So you’ll have terms up to seven years.

-SBA Export Loans checklist: If you want to apply for an SBA Export Loan, you’ll need to have a 660+ credit score, and your business must be involved in exporting goods or services to foreign countries.
+SBA Export Loans checklist: If you want to apply for an SBA Export Loan, you’ll need to have a 660 credit score or better.
+And your business must be involved in exporting goods or services to foreign countries.
 Also, your business must be at least one year old.

-SBA Microloan Loan Checklist: You will need to have a 640 credit score to apply for this loan.
-Typically, you will need to provide some collateral, and non-profit child care is eligible in some cases to apply for the loan.
+So you will need to have a 640 credit score to apply for this loan.
+Typically, you will need to provide some collateral.
+And non-profit child care is eligible in some cases to apply for the loan.

-SBA Disaster Loans Checklist: If you want to apply for this loan, you will need to have a 660+ score, and your business must have suffered a physical or economic damage from a disaster.
+If you want to apply for this loan, you will need to have a 660 score or better.
+In addition, your business must have suffered a physical or economic damage from a disaster.
 Moreover, your business has to be located in the SBA declared disaster area.

-As a business owner, you have a ton of chances to make for your business, having a better understanding of SBA loans provides you with more knowledge on how to grow your business financially.
-Finding the right funding for your business is a hard thing to do, especially when you’re first starting out, but with an adequate amount of resources, you can make the right decision for your business.
+So as a business owner, you have a ton of chances to make your business work.
+And having a better understanding of SBA loans provides you with more knowledge on how to grow your business financially.
+Finding the right funding for your business is a hard thing to do.
+So this is especially when you’re first starting out.
+But with an adequate amount of resources, you can make the right decision for your business.